mayank4t/kubernetes-deploy/README.md

-# testgcp-kubernetes-deploy

-Kubernetes Deployment configuration steps
-Update deployment.yaml file for externIP with the IP of your loadbalancer :- externalIPs:
-  - 34.131.22.182
+This is a simple Python-based code to print time.
+This code is used to test Jenkins with Kubernetes (Service and Deployment) Pipeline steps:- Git Clone, build Docker image, Push docker image to Hub, and Deploy to Kubernetes using hub image.
+ Docker File:- Python version 3.7 with flask

+Prerequisite:-
-Jenkins file :- credential required for git, Docker and config file for Kubernetes Plugins :- kubernetes

-download token from master

-gcloud compute ssh --zone "asia-south2-a" "master"  --project "kubernetestestmayank" --command "sudo cat /etc/kubernetes/admin.conf" > admin.conf
+Update deployment.yaml for external Ip for loadbalancer, Jenkins file:- credential required for git, Docker, and Kubernetes Install Plugin for Jenkins:- Kubernetes download admin.conf from master using below command, to cloudshell for the Jenkins connection with the K8 :- gcloud compute ssh --zone "asia-south2-a" "master" --project "kubernetestestmayank" --command "sudo cat /etc/kubernetes/admin.conf" > admin.conf